Pros: Finely appointed cabin; long list of amenities; excellent seating; availability of a clean-diesel engine; aggressive exterior styling

-The interior of the M-Class retains its high-quality, well-crafted look and feel, but has recently been stepped up.
-Purposeful styling cues and upgraded upholstery give the cabin more opulence, furthering the M-Class' position as a benchmark for upscale motoring.
+The interior of the M-Class retains its high-quality, well-crafted look and feel, but it has been notably stepped up.
+Purposeful styling cues and upgraded upholstery give the cabin more opulence.
+The M-Class is even more of a benchmark for upscale motoring now.

 Comfort & Utility

-The M-Class cabin has long set the bar for other luxury carmakers.
-It's plush, well contented and attractive.
-The 2-tone treatment is particularly eye catching, as are quilted leather seating surfaces and wood trim options.
-Redesigned for the 2012 model year, the layout of control buttons offers better feel and improved ergonomics.
+The M-Class’s cabin has long set the bar for other luxury carmakers.
+It is plush, well contented and attractive.
+The two-tone treatment is particularly eye-catching, as are new quilted leather seating surfaces and wood trim options.
+The control layout buttons have been redesigned for better feel and improved ergonomics.

-The ML350 makes plenty of space for five passengers, with an abundance of legroom and headroom in each position.
-Unfortunately, the M-Class doesn't have an available third row, shutting itself down as an option for those who want 7-passenger seating.
+For the five passengers the ML350 makes space for, there is an abundance of legroom and headroom.
+Unfortunately, the M-Class doesn’t have an available third row, shutting itself down as an option for those who want seven-passenger seating.

-To optimize comfort, front seats offer 8-way power adjusters and heat, and the rear seats recline.
+To optimize comfort, front seats offer eight-way power adjusters and heat, and the rear seats recline.
 All seats are well contoured and padded to minimize fatigue on the daily commute or longer road trips.
 Standard vinyl upholstery can be upgraded to various stitched leather seating choices.
-The optional multi-contour front seats up the luxury with a massage function and comfort headrests.

-Cargo space is adequate but not huge, intended to fit luggage for five.
+Cargo space is adequate but not excessive, intended to fit luggage for five.
 But it might be a tight fit.
-The interior packaging makes the M-Class a smart choice for couples who like to go places with other couples, or for families of five or fewer.
-But if a third row or greater cargo space is required, shoppers should take a look at Mercedes's larger SUV, the GL-Class.
+The interior packaging makes the M-Class a smart choice for couples who like to go places with other couples, or for families of five or less.
+But if a third row or greater cargo space is required, shoppers should take a look at Mercedes’s larger GL-Class.

-Other standard amenities include Bluetooth, an 8-speaker stereo with USB connectivity and the Mercedes COMAND system for electronic functions.
-As on other Benz models, COMAND has a steep learning curve and is sometimes frustrating to operate (similar to BMW's iDrive in its early iterations).
+Standard amenities include Bluetooth, an eight-speaker stereo with USB connectivity and the Mercedes COMAND system for electronic functions.
+As on other Benz models, COMAND has a steep learning curve and is sometimes frustrating to operate (similar to BMW‘s iDrive in its early iterations).